StackZero

 The query dictionary

-I want to sort the code and make all the important work visible at a first glance, so differently from the previous script, this time I grouped all the payload in a global dictionary.
+I want to sort the code and make all the important work visible at first glance, so different from the previous script, this time I grouped all the payload in a global dictionary.

 queries = {